JulianOzelRose/TRIII-SaveEdit/README.md

 ## How weapons information is stored
 Unlike Tomb Raider: Chronicles, the save file offsets in Tomb Raider III are stored differently in each level.
 Another interesting difference is that instead of storing weapons on individual offsets, all weapons information is stored on a single offset, which I call ```weaponsConfigNum```.
-The only exception is the harpoon gun, which is stored on its own offset; 1 for enabled, 0 for disabled.
+The only exception is the harpoon gun, which is stored on its own offset, and is of boolean type.
 The weapons configuration variable has a base number of 1, which indicates no weapons present in inventory.
 Each weapon adds a unique number to the variable.

 ###       ```weaponsConfigNum```             ###